SummaryRead the full fact sheet

 Single-parent families are different to families with two parents living under the same roof.
 There are different reasons why a person becomes a single parent.
-They may choose this lifestyle, they may have been in a relationship which they left, or perhaps their partner has died or left them.
+They may choose this lifestyle, they may have separated from their partner, or perhaps their partner has died.
 The challenges faced by the single parent vary according to their circumstances, but there are also common experiences that are shared by most single-parent families.

 Single parenting and dual parenting